krmerchant/ekf-slam/README.md

 # EKF SLAM

-This is one (of many) project from the University of Bonn Robot Mapping course taught by Cyrill Stachniss.
  The project consists of a stripped-down version of EKF (Extended Kalman Filter) SLAM.
 This implementation include the following:

 * Implementation of odometry motion model (rotation, translation, rotation)
 * Implementation of range-bearing sensor model